Mlrobinson1993/Punk/README.md

 Punk Api is a .NET 7.0 Web API with a Nuxt 3 front-end, deployed as a static web app on Netlify (front end), an App Service on Azure (back end) and an Azure SQL database.

-#### Note: You may experience some slowness / erroring on DB transactions when you first start up as the sql server warms up.
+#### Note: You may experience some slowness / erroring on DB transactions when you first start up as the sql server starts.

 ## System Requirements